veroxzik/roxy-tool/README.md

 The current version is available [on the release page](https://github.com/veroxzik/roxy-tool/releases).

+### Prerequisites

+This project uses the [.NET Core 3.1](https://dotnet.microsoft.com/en-us/download/dotnet/3.1) runtime and this must be installed to run.

 ## Configuration Options

 See [the wiki](https://github.com/veroxzik/roxy-tool/wiki) for a description of the configuration options.